Saudi Arabia acknowledges Jamal Khashoggi died in consulate, says 18 detained

 "The suspect traveled to Istanbul to meet with Jamal Khashoggi after indications appeared the possibility of returning Jamal Khashoggi to the country," the ministry said.

-It said "discussions" between "suspects" and Khashoggi "did not go as required and escalated negatively" and led to a fight that ended in the journalist's death. it said those involved attempted to "conceal what happened and to cover it up."
+The ministry said discussions escalated and led to a fight that ended in the journalist's death and that the people involved attempted to "conceal what happened and to cover it up."

 The statement by the state Saudi Press Agency comes amid a firestorm of criticism of the Saudi crown prince, along with U.S. President Donald Trump’s response to the crisis.